 On days that you harvest them, try to cut them in the mid-morning when the plant is completely dry from any morning dew, but before the day gets hot.
 Strong sun rays and higher temperatures make the fragrant oils evaporate, so cutting them before the hot summer sun is out helps to preserve the aroma.

-When cutting the lavender stems, aim to cut them an inch or two above the leaves.
+When cutting the lavender stems, aim to cut them an inch or two above the bottom leaves.
 This way, you’re also pruning the plant and protecting the plant to continue growing throughout the season by leaving the leaves intact.
-If you plan to do a separate pruning of your plants at the end of the season, you can cut them shorter (higher up), which makes them easier to handle.
+If you plan to do a separate pruning of your plants at the end of the season, then you can cut them shorter (higher up), which makes them easier to handle.
 Make sure to not cut into the thick woody part as this can hurt the plant.

-Gather Small Bundles to Dry
+Gather Lavender in Small Bundles for Drying

 After cutting the stems from the plant, you can trim them a bit shorter if they’re very long and also tidy up your bundle to make them easier to handle.
 Gather them into small bundles for drying.
 I usually tie no more than 20 stems together.
 Having more will make it harder for air to circulate while drying and may lead to mildew or mold.
-In addition, smaller bundles are just easier to handle after they’re dried!
+In addition, smaller bundles are just easier to handle after they’re dried.

-Extracting the Buds and Storing Them
+Extracting and Storing The Lavender Buds

 After the lavender buds are completely dry, it’s time to harvest the buds for use.
 Be warned that this step can get quite messy!
 Make sure to work in a dedicated space and have a vacuum cleaner ready for clean-up afterward.
-We recently purchased a super light-weight Dyson vacuum cleaner and love it sooo much!
+We recently purchased a super light-weight convertible Dyson vacuum cleaner and love it sooo much!
 I also recommend working in a well-ventilated area, or even outdoors if possible since the scent of lavender can be quite intense indoors when you’re working with a lot of them.

 Take care when you’re handling them after drying – there may be a good amount of fallout of dried brown plant bits.
 Make sure to not tangle the bundles together – this will create an even bigger mess!
-The first thing I usually do is to carefully take a few small bundles outside and give them a good shake to remove any dried brown bits.
+The first thing I usually do is to carefully take a few small bundles outside and give them a good shake to remove any loose brown bits.
 I do this because I want mostly lavender buds for use and the dried brown bits are hard to separate from the buds once they’re extracted.
 Don’t worry – the buds are hardy and won’t come off easily with a little shaking.

 I then take them to a table with a tray and start running my fingers over the buds to remove them.
 They should come off pretty easily.
 Once I’m done with a few bundles, I pour the buds into wide-mouthed glass jars.
 Mason jars are perfect for this!
 I fill the bottles to the top and cap them immediately and store them in a dark closet until I’m ready to use them.
 The glass jar with the snap-tight lid in the picture below is from Ikea.